Paul Manafort Jury Asks For Instructions About Consensus On 1 Charge

 Jurors in the case of Donald Trump's former campaign chairman, Paul Manafort, asked the judge on Tuesday what they should do if they couldn't agree on one of the 18 counts on which they've been deliberating.

 Judge T.S.
-Ellis told jurors to resume their work.
-He said their situation wasn't unusual and that they could reach a partial verdict.
+Ellis III told jurors to resume their work.
+He said that their situation wasn't unusual and that they could reach a partial verdict.
 Jurors went back into their meeting room after Ellis' remarks to them in court.

 The judge also allowed lawyers for the government and Manafort to read the note sent into court by the jury.

-The jury has been deliberating since Thursday following two weeks' worth of evidence and testimony in the trial.
+The jury has been deliberating since Thursday after two weeks' worth of evidence and testimony in the trial.

 The government charges that Manafort hid income from foreign consulting from the IRS and then, when that work dried up, lied to banks to qualify for loans to sustain his lavish lifestyle.

-Manafort's defense attorneys say he didn't pay close enough attention to his personal finances in order to have deliberately broken the law and sought to damage the credibility of the star witness in the case, Manafort's former protege Rick Gates.
+Manafort's defense attorneys say he didn't pay close enough attention to his personal finances in order to have deliberately broken the law and sought to damage the credibility of the star witness in the case, former Manafort protégé Rick Gates.